MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 > [!CAUTION]
 > Before you allow custom script on sites in your organization, make sure you understand the [security implications](security-considerations-of-allowing-custom-script.md).

-To allow custom script on a particular site (site collection) immediately, follow these steps:
+To allow custom script on a particular site (previously called "site collection") immediately, follow these steps:

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).